rajikudusadewale/rajikudusadewale/README.md

 ## more about me ??
-👩‍💻 I currently use Python, R, SQL, Excel and Power BI for data querrying, manipulation and visualization
+👩‍💻 I currently use Python, R, Excel, Power BI, Fabric, Tableau, Apache Spark and SQL (T-SQL).

 💞️ I am available for Data Analyst and Business Intelligence roles.
 Kindly reach out to me via Linkedin, medium, and email

-👯‍♀️ I'm looking to collaborate on projects that would help me improve my skills and experience.
+👯‍♀️ I'm open to collaborations

 🎥 When I'm not coding, I am playing pool or spending time with friends and family